 Dan Chaon, a New York Times best-selling author, has also signed a deal for two new books.

-Dan Chaon, Delaney Professor of Creative Writing, has finalized a deal with with Buster Productions as writer, executive producer, and creator of a limited television series based on his 2017 novel Ill Will.
+Dan Chaon, Delaney Professor of Creative Writing, has finalized a deal with Buster Productions as writer, executive producer, and creator of a limited television series based on his 2017 novel Ill Will.

 Chaon, a finalist for the National Book Award and author of the New York Times bestseller Await Your Reply, has also signed a major two-book deal with publisher Henry Holt & Co.